 Chief Financial Officer and Chief Enterprise Risk Officer

-Prior to joining Aetna, Mr. Guertin served as Executive Vice President, Chief Financial Officer and Treasurer of Coventry Health Care Inc. (NYSE: CVH).
-He was responsible for financial reporting, investor relations, mergers & acquisitions, treasury and capital planning, actuarial and underwriting, risk management, tax, budgeting and planning, and real estate and procurement.
-During his career with Coventry, He was also the Chief Actuary.
-Mr. Guertin's previous experience includes leadership roles at United HealthCare and Travelers.
+Prior to joining Aetna in 2011, Mr. Guertin served as Executive Vice President, Chief Financial Officer and Treasurer of Coventry Health Care Inc. During his career with Coventry, he was also the Chief Actuary.
+Mr. Guertin’s previous experience includes leadership roles at United HealthCare and Travelers.

-Mr. Guertin graduated summa cum laude with distinction from Boston University where he received his Bachelors of Arts degree in Mathematics.
-He is a Fellow, Society of Actuaries and a member of the American Academy of Actuaries.
+Mr. Guertin graduated summa cum laude with distinction from Boston University where he received his Bachelor of Arts degree in Mathematics.
+He is a Fellow, Society of Actuaries, and a member of the American Academy of Actuaries.

 Executive Vice President